Owl-Listener/agent-design-primer/README.md

 # agent-design-primer

-A primer for **designing AI agents** — written for a discipline that's still forming as I ship this.
+A primer for **designing AI agents** — written for a discipline that's still forming as this primer goes out the door.

 Five layers, contributable, opinionated, free.
 About 30,000 words of patterns, anti-patterns, and case studies, written for product designers now responsible for shipping agentic experiences and looking for more than another blog post.
 You can also feed it to your favourite AI work partner and they can run you through it, absorb it and guide you through.
 It is specifically structured to make this easy for them.